cinemagoer/cinemagoer/docs/devel/index.rst

 Development
 ===========

-If you intend to do development on the IMDbPY package, it's recommended that you create a virtual environment for it.
+If you intend to do development on the Cinemagoer package, it's recommended that you create a virtual environment for it.
 For example::

    python -m venv ~/.virtualenvs/imdbpy
    . ~/.virtualenvs/imdbpy/bin/activate

-In the virtual environment, install IMDbPY in editable mode and include the extra packages.
+In the virtual environment, install Cinemagoer in editable mode and include the extra packages.
 In the top level directory of the project (where the :file:`setup.py` file resides), run::